randym/axlsx/README.md

 **1. Author xlsx documents: Axlsx is made to let you easily and quickly generate profesional xlsx based reports that can be validated before serialiation.

-**2. Generate 3D Pie and Bar Charts: With Axlsx chart generation and management is as easy as a few lines of code.
+**2. Generate 3D Pie, Line and Bar Charts: With Axlsx chart generation and management is as easy as a few lines of code.
 You can build charts based off data in your worksheet or generate charts without any data in your sheet at all.

 **3. Custom Styles: With guaranteed document validity, you can style borders, alignment, fills, fonts, and number formats in a single line of code.
 Those styles can be applied to an entire row, or a single cell anywhere in your workbook.